krikamol/group/tabs/join.md

 > [!TIP]
 > For doctoral candidates, we look for someone with whom we'll enjoy working.
 Ideally, we want someone who is open-minded, intrinsically motivated, and is not afraid of taking their own initiative.
 Prior experience in publishing research papers is a plus.

+## Research Assistant/HiWi

+The role of a research assistant (known as HiWi, or Hilfswissenschaftler, in Germany) is to support research activities within a research group.
+It involves tasks like conducting literature reviews, collecting and analyzing data, running experiments, and assisting with writing reports and publications.

+As a Research Assistant (RA) or HiWi in our group, you will actively participate in one of the ongoing projects led by PhD students, postdoctoral researchers, or the PI.
+This role offers you the opportunity not only to contribute to the progress of cutting-edge research but also to gain valuable hands-on research experience.
+Typically, the RA/HiWi position is a paid, part-time role.

+<b>How to Apply</b>:

+To apply for an RA or HiWi position in our group, we encourage you to first familiarize yourself with our research, such as by reviewing our recent [publications](https://ri-lab.org/pubs/), to ensure that our research themes align with your interests.
+Next, reach out to the PhD students or postdoctoral researchers whose work interests you to explore potential collaboration opportunities.
+Your application will then be discussed internally to assess whether your background and skills align with our current projects.

+We are particularly interested in candidates with a strong mathematical background, excellent programming skills, or ideally both.

+> [!IMPORTANT]
+> Please avoid sending unsolicited emails directly to the PI, as these are unlikely to receive a response.

 ### [Helmholtz Visiting Researcher Grant](https://www.helmholtz-hida.de/en/new-horizons/hida-visiting-program/)

 The Helmholtz Visiting Researcher Grant offers doctoral students and postdocs the opportunity to do a fully-funded short-term research stay at one of the 18 Helmholtz Centers.
 The program is promoted by the [Helmholtz Information and Data Science Academy (HIDA)](https://www.helmholtz-hida.de/en/).